Attitudinal Healing Connection (AHC) - Oakland, CA

 For further information please contact Amana Harris, Executive Director, at firstname.lastname@example.org or 510.652.5530

-The Children’s Wilderness Day, a camp for children living in refugee camps or recently released from detention centers.
-In 2013 the program had 32 children from diverse cultures between seven and nine years of age.
+The Children’s Wilderness Day, a camp for children living in refugee camps or recently released from detention centers in Western Australia.
+The program has children from diverse cultures between seven and nine years of age.